Buying A Bodyboard

 A bodyboard can become one of your most prized possessions, the best travelling companion you could ever hope for and the most exciting wave riding vehicle imaginable.
 But beware, an unsuitable board will only hold you back and leave you frustrated in the water.

-Take your time.
-Swot up.
-Get to know your onions before parting with hard-earned cash.
+Take your time, swat up and get to know your onions before parting with hard-earned cash.

 Bodyboard size considerations

 Size is the most important element to consider when choosing a new bodyboard.
 Both height and weight will make a difference to your performance.
-Even half an inch the wrong way can affect your ability to catch waves and make manoeuvres a major challenge.
+Even half an inch the wrong way can affect your ability to catch waves and make manoeuvres.

 Choosing a board for your ability